ssb22/s60-utils/README.md

 # s60-utils
-Python utilities for old S60 phones, from http://people.ds.cam.ac.uk/ssb22/s60/ (also mirrored at http://ssb22.gitlab.io/s60/ as the Cambridge "DS-Web" server sometimes gets taken down for several days of maintenance)
+Python utilities for old S60 phones, from http://ssb22.user.srcf.net/s60/ (also mirrored at http://ssb22.gitlab.io/s60/ just in case) See there for details